xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 More info on using the addon "Product reviews" is available in the {% link "Product Reviews" ref_XBriIS6B %} section of this manual.

-## Product reviews: Multivendor-specific configuration
+## Product Reviews: Multivendor-specific Configuration

-If enabled in a Multivendor X-Cart store, the addon "Product reviews" adds a couple of settings on the Multi-vendor module {% link "settings page" ref_nFq48dhr %}.
+If enabled in a Multivendor X-Cart store, the addon "Product reviews" adds a couple of settings on the Multi-vendor {% link "settings page" ref_nFq48dhr %}.

 In the section **Appearance**, the settings that require the attention of the store administrator are as follows: